-The Hall has a Premises Licence under the 2003 Licensing Act (first issued by Staffordshire Moorlands DC in April 2012), which authorises the activities listed below, between the later hours of 11am to 1am (seven days a week): dancing, theatre, films, live and recorded music, indoor sports and the sale of alcohol for consumption on the premises.
+The Hall has a Premises Licence under the 2003 Licensing Act (first issued by Staffordshire Moorlands DC in April 2012), which permits specific licensable activities, between the hours of 11am to 1am (seven days a week).
+The activities are: dancing, theatre, films, live and recorded music, indoor sports and the sale of alcohol for consumption on the premises.
 Permitted opening hours of the premises are from 7am until 1.20am.

-No licence is required for the provision of hot food/drink before 11pm but the Hall is additionally licensed for the provision of late-night hot food/drink after this time, from 11pm to 1am.
+No licence is required for the provision of hot food/drink before 11pm but the Hall is additionally licensed for the provision of late-night hot food/drink from 11pm to 1am.
 The licence does not authorise boxing or wrestling entertainment.